d-arteaga/lung-cancer-detection/README.md

    - Outputs categorized patient data to `malignancy_label.csv`.
    - Saves detailed malignancy scores to `malignancy_scores.csv`.

-5. **Visualization**:
-   - Provides a summary of categorized patients and their malignancy scores.

 #### Outputs:
 - **`malignancy_label.csv`**:
   - Contains patient IDs and their corresponding categories (benign, malignant, or uncertain).